California Labor Compliance

 Rest breaks are breaks of at least 10 consecutive minutes and must be paid breaks.
 Depending on the length of shift, 1-4 rest breaks may be required.
 A break that was counted as a Meal Break, CANNOT also be counted as a Rest break.
 An exception occurs when the required number of rest breaks are not taken.
 For each exception an employee should be rewarded with 1 hour of pay at the wage rate for that shift.
 For more details please review the State of California website.

-Stay labor compliant and save on penalties by using Employee Attestation (Available on The Works and Up)
+Stay labor compliant and save on penalties by using Employee Attestation (Available on The Works plan and higher)

 Through 7punches, employee attestation will require employees to attest whether they: